ZoI19/test/README.md

 # Technical Writer Task

-Please submit your suggested recommendations as a markdown file and create a Pull Request for the attention of anita@qredo.com
+Please submit your suggested 5 recommendations as a markdown file to this repository.

+How?

+1. Clone the repository

+2. Create a new branch

+2. Add your file to the new branch

+3. Create a Pull Request with ddocs as a reviewer